Skip to main content

 • Water pots

-• A palette knife
+• Palette knife

 • Some examples of painters or paintings that inspire you or that you like

-While an A2 canvas board is recommended by the tutor, you are welcome to bring additional boards, canvases or other painting surfaces in your preferred size or shape.
+• While an A2 canvas board is recommended by the tutor, you are welcome to bring additional boards, canvases or other painting surfaces in your preferred size or shape

-Please note - Students should make arrangements to take their work home at the end of the course.
-Any work that is left in the studio, during or after the course, is at a student’s own risk.
-In such circumstances students should ensure that work is clearly labelled with their name, course title and dates.
+Please note: Students should make arrangements to take their work home at the end of the course.
+Any work that is left in the studio, during or after the course, is at a student's own risk.
+In such circumstances students should ensure that the work is clearly labelled with their name, course title and dates.
 Work will be kept for no longer than one month after the end of the course.
-Please note that we are unable to arrange for the delivery of your work, but would be very happy to prepare this ready for collection should you wish to arrange for a courier.
+Please note that we are unable to arrange for the delivery of your work but would be very happy to prepare this ready for collection should you wish to arrange for a courier.

-Meet the Tutor
+Tutor